jtgry/blessyourheart/content/home/our-services/index.md

 image: "images/interior4.jpg"
 button: "/about/"
 ---
-is passionate about making the vision for your home come true!
-We love all things Southern!
+We are a mother daughter team specializing in farmhouse and french country decor and is passionate about making the vision for your home come true!